COMPASS PREP COURSE ONLINE SYLLABUS

 ACC Success Workshops

-Overview of the T-COM Test
+Overview of the Compass Test

-ACC uses the COMPASS and the THEA Alternative T-COM tests to help students with appropriate course placement.
+ACC uses the COMPASS and the THEA Alternative Compass tests to help students with appropriate course placement.
 These self-paced computerized tests measure an individual's skills in reading, writing, and math.
 The tests are user friendly, requiring no previous computer experience.
 Dictionaries, spell checkers, and laptops are prohibited.
 Calculators are allowed, however.

 Web-Based THEA Sample Test